gia-bartlett/pythonsparta/README.md

 #Python Notes:
-efficient
+* efficient
-scalable
+* scalable
-open-source (well-resourced)
+* open-source (well-resourced)

+###Format:
-all python is in lower case
+* all python is in lower case
-no spaces - separate text with underscore indexing starts from 0 in python (1 in SQL)
+* no spaces - separate text with underscore
+* indexing starts from 0 in python (1 in SQL)

-(#) to comment in Python
+* (#) to comment in Python (single line)

+###Tips for PyCharm
-select all CTRL / to comment multiple lines out
+* select all CTRL / to comment multiple lines out
+* CTRL SHIFT up down - move whole line up or down
+* CTRL SHIFT left right - select whole words
+* CTRL up down - move page up and down
+* CTRL left right - skip whole words with cursor
+* SHIFT up down - select whole lines

 x and y are not good naming conventions.
 Nor can you use reserved characters (string, int etc).
 Be more descriptive with names of variables.